Is There a Dimmer Outlook Ahead for Super League Gaming Inc. (SLGG)?

 SLGG’s Market Performance

-SLGG stocks went down by -18.13% for the week, with a monthly drop of -9.44% and a quarterly performance of 63.30%, while its annual performance rate touched -14.25%.
-The volatility ratio for the week stands at 14.01% while the volatility levels for the past 30 days are set at 13.24% for Super League Gaming Inc..
-The simple moving average for the period of the last 20 days is -17.24% for SLGG stocks with a simple moving average of 21.52% for the last 200 days.
+SLGG stocks went down by -12.86% for the week, with a monthly jump of 6.41% and a quarterly performance of 78.49%, while its annual performance rate touched -1.78%.
+The volatility ratio for the week stands at 15.16% while the volatility levels for the past 30 days are set at 12.98% for Super League Gaming Inc..
+The simple moving average for the period of the last 20 days is 6.84% for SLGG stocks with a simple moving average of 57.61% for the last 200 days.

 Analysts’ Opinion of SLGG

-Many brokerage firms have already submitted their reports for SLGG stocks, with Alliance Global Partners repeating the rating for SLGG by listing it as a “Neutral.”
-The predicted price for SLGG in the upcoming period, according to Alliance Global Partners is $4.50 based on the research report published on February 09th of the current year 2021.
+Many brokerage firms have already submitted their reports for SLGG stocks, with Maxim Group repeating the rating for SLGG by listing it as a “Buy.”
+The predicted price for SLGG in the upcoming period, according to Maxim Group is $6 based on the research report published on March 01st of the current year 2021.

 Alliance Global Partners, on the other hand, stated in their research note that they expect to see SLGG reach a price target of $4.50.
-The rating they have provided for SLGG stocks is “Buy” according to the report published on May 29th, 2020.
+The rating they have provided for SLGG stocks is “Neutral” according to the report published on February 09th, 2021.

+Alliance Global Partners gave a rating of “Buy” to SLGG, setting the target price at $4.50 in the report published on May 29th of the previous year.

-During the last 5 trading sessions, SLGG fell by -18.13%, which changed the moving average for the period of 200-days by -4.66% in comparison to the 20-day moving average, which settled at $3.70.
-In addition, Super League Gaming Inc. saw 8.48% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SLGG rose by +16.96%, which changed the moving average for the period of 200-days by -2.20% in comparison to the 20-day moving average, which settled at $3.75.
+In addition, Super League Gaming Inc. saw 17.31% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SLGG